 The podcast explosion has benefitted food entrepreneurs in ways one could never have imagined.
 It has brought new resources from experts which an aspiring food startup can benefit from.
-These experts talk on a variety of topics, including how to start a new food or beverage startup, how to best use certain ingredients, how to market your business, etc.
+These experts talk on a variety of topics, including how to start a new food or beverage startup, how to best use certain ingredients, how to market your business, etc. Now many food start-up companies have begun accepting payments in cryptocurrency more widely.
+Cryptocurrencies such as Bitcoin and Ethereum have infiltrated into mainstream transactions, in which food start-ups are no exception.
+The advent of increasing trading platforms is considered to be the main reason for the widespread acceptance of cryptocurrency by people.
+However, before engaging directly with trading platforms, it is advisable to check out the trading platform review 2022, which helps you find a reliable trading platform to involve you in trading of crypto and other stocks.

 - Shopify Masters: Shopify has been a go-to platform for store owners because it is easy-to-use and feature-rich.
 You need to know how to best use it to enhance your visibility online.
 Shopify Masters is one such platform which offers you all the inspiration, guidance, and knowhow you need to launch and expand a profitable business online.
 While all episodes of this podcast may not appeal to you as a food entrepreneur you can get good advice now and then.